shenxianpeng/blog/source/_posts/2021/07/gcov-example.md

 ![foo.c](gcov-example/foo.c.png)

-Note: git checkout to `coverage` branch, under `out` directory to view or download the report.
+Note: git checkout to `coverage` branch, under `out` directory to view or download the HTML report.

+> The `master` branch only saves source files such as `.c`, `.h`, and `makefile` only to be used for demonstration. \
+> The `coverage` branch saves all the files generated during the demonstration process, as well as the final code coverage HTML report file (under the `out` directory).

 ## Reference

-Some useful documents related to this research:
+Some helpful documents links about this research:

 * Gcov homepage: https://gcc.gnu.org/onlinedocs/gcc/Gcov.html
 * Lcov homepage: http://ltp.sourceforge.net/coverage/lcov.php